Frequently Asked Questions about Tuition Assistance

 - Full tuition is charged for the oldest child

-- 10% discount for the second and subsequent children
+- 25% for the third and subsequent children

 How do you make Tuition Assistance decisions?

 - Our guidelines reflect a commitment to allowing currently enrolled students to complete their lower school or high school Waldorf education.

 My circumstances are exceptional, what should I do?

 - If there are special circumstances (for example, a serious medical condition), we request that applicants add a letter to their application, clearly describing the circumstance, its impact, and likely duration.
 Exceptional awards (those outside of grade guidelines or usual maximum award amounts) will be offered only after a candid interview with members of the Tuition Assistance Committee.

 Is the Sibling Discount calculated on full tuition?

 - Awards are made on net tuition, after the application of sibling discount or any other adjustments.